I know; I’ve been saying “Oh my” for quite some time.

 I would look at the work of Steven Gambrel for the answer to that one.
 He is the master of analogous blues and teals, paired with BLACK.
 Black is key and gold or brass accents are fabulous too, as is copper.

-However, please check out this post about black and blue paired together.
+Please check out this post about black and blue paired together.

 hamilton blue pm-6